Skip to main content

 What are the consequences of violating compulsory insurance requirements?

-We work with partners like CHECK24 and Tarifcheck.
-This comparison is free and non-binding.
-Updated: February 2026.
+Advertising notice: We work with partners like CHECK24 and Tarifcheck and may receive a commission.
+The comparison stays free and non-binding for you.
+Updated: June 21, 2026.
 This is not legal or financial advice.

 Master Compulsory Insurance

-Compare plans and fulfill your compulsory insurance requirements with the optimal solution for your needs.
+Compare plans and fulfill your compulsory insurance requirements with the right solution for your needs.